nfisher23/nickolasfisher.com/content/blog/How-to-Make-Parallel-API-calls-in-Spring-Boot-Webflux.md

 ```

-As you can see in the code comments, simply making a block of code return a **Mono** doesn&#39;t actually do anything until it is subscribed to.
+As you can see in the code comments, simply making a block of code return a **Mono** doesn't actually do anything until it is subscribed to.
 In the case of our test, we are subscribing directly to it.
-If we wrote an endpoint that were invoked when someone made an http request to our application, then it would get subscribed to only at the end of the chain and we wouldn&#39;t ever actually write **subscribe** anywhere.
+If we wrote an endpoint that were invoked when someone made an http request to our application, then it would get subscribed to only at the end of the chain and we wouldn't ever actually write **subscribe** anywhere.

 So, by using **zip**, they are both kicked off at the same time, and we wait for both of them to complete, merging the results with **map**.
 If you run the test, it will now pass.